bitzed/webhookReceiver/README.md

 - Receives POST requests (e.g., from Zoom Webhooks)
 - Parses JSON body and logs to console
+- Zoom Webhook Signature validation supported (via secret token)
-- Lightweight and easy to extend
+- Lightweight and extensible
 - Ready for local use or Cloud Run deployment

 ---